pub-calculator-io/pythagorean-theorem-calculator/readme.md

-# Pythagorean Theorem Calculator WordPress Widget by [Calculator.iO](https://www.calculator.io/ "Calculator.iO Homepage")
+# Pythagorean Theorem Calculator Widget for WordPress

 Pythagorean theorem calculator finds the unknown side length of a right triangle.
 It also calculates angles, area, perimeter, and altitude to hypotenuse.